-Be the first to compete in and win the Superintendent’s Annual Leadership and Vision Award: Voices of Maritime History competition.
-This competition promotes the study and interpretation of the lessons of naval history to address today’s maritime challenges, combining scholarly review and oral presentations with the advancement of new perspectives and innovative thought leadership in
+Sign up to compete in and win the Superintendent’s Annual Leadership and Vision Award: Voices of Maritime History competition.
+This competition promotes the study and interpretation of the lessons of naval history to address today’s maritime challenges, combining scholarly review and oral presentations with the advancement of new perspectives and innovative thought leadership in public

 This past September, our Digital Content Developer posted a recap of the McMullen Naval History Symposium, which included his own personal thoughts on the state of naval history.
 The post elicited this essay by long-time NHF member Dr. Christopher McKee.
 We welcome such dialog on a subject so important to the nation.
 Please consider joining